KaungNyiThit/Social-Platform/README.md

 php artisan test
 ```

-#Using Ai Tool
+## Using Ai Tool
-Using Github Copilot and chatgpt
+Used Github Copilot and chatgpt